Flank/flank-dashboard/docs/13_state_management_investigation.md

 #### Cons

 1. Overhead in the creation of the event classes for each action.
-2. Has a large entry threshold.
+2. Has a medium entry threshold.
 3. Not the best choice for [reactive](#Reactivity-2) application.
 4. Has a lot of [boilerplate](#boilerplate-absence-2) code.
-5. Has a low level of [maintainability](#Maintainability-2).
+5. Has a medium level of [maintainability](#Maintainability-2).
 6. It could be [hard to learn](#Easy-to-learn-2).

 ## [Redux](https://pub.dev/packages/redux)